Kiln

 A kiln is a thermally insulated chamber, a type of oven, that produces temperatures sufficient to complete some process, such as hardening, drying, or chemical changes.
 Kilns have been used for millennia to turn objects made from clay into pottery, tiles and bricks.
 Various industries use rotary kilns for pyroprocessing (to calcinate ores, such as limestone to lime for cement) and to transform many other materials.

-Pronunciation and etymology
+Etymology

-According to the Oxford English Dictionary, kiln was derived from the words cyline, cylene, cyln(e) in Old English, in turn derived from Latin culina ("kitchen").
-In Middle English the word is attested as kulne, kyllne, kilne, kiln, kylle, kyll, kil, kill, keele, kiele.
-For over 600 years, the final "n" in kiln was silent.
+According to the Oxford English Dictionary, kiln was derived from the words cyline, cylene, cyln(e) in Old English, in turn derived from Latin culina ('kitchen').
+In Middle English, the word is attested as kulne, kyllne, kilne, kiln, kylle, kyll, kil, kill, keele, kiele.
+In Greek the word καίειν, kaiein, means 'to burn'.

-It wasn't until the late 20th century where the "n" began to be pronounced.
-This is due to a phenomenon known as spelling pronunciation, where the pronunciation of a word is surmised from its spelling and differs from its actual pronunciation.

-In James A. Bowen's book English Words as Spoken and Written for Upper Grades (1915), he refers to the 'ln' in 'kiln' as a digraph, a combination of two letters that make one sound and made a humorous reference to "kill" and "kiln" as homophones: "The digraph ln, n silent, occurs in kiln.
-A fall down the kiln can kill you."